-Why do we need to bother about Saving Global Biodiversity?
+Saving Global Biodiversity – should we bother?
 What is so important about the Earth’s biological diversity?
 We live in such uncertain times: the Coronavirus, climate change, wars and starvation.
 Surely worrying about saving global biodiversity is just too much?

 Wrong!
 Saving global biodiversity will save the human race.
 Our very existence depends on it.
 And we are part of it.
 Biodiversity is a compound word: Bio is a Greek word for life and diversity means many different kinds.
 So biodiversity means many different kinds of life – plants, animals, birds, reptiles, insects, spiders, fungi, algae, you name it.

 The International Day of Biological Diversity is celebrated every year on 22 May.
 Earth Kids have joined this movement too, after a successful Earth Day celebration on 22 April.
 Earth IS Biodiversity.
 We need Both!

 Biodiversity includes a variety of ecosystems where all living things rely on each other for survival.
 Food webs and food chains exist to ensure the delicate balance in nature so that all species get enough food and one species does not dominate.
 It is sad to think that the human race is rapidly upsetting that delicate balance as we take-take-take natural resources greedily, not sharing with other living things.